Alex Henry Foster: A Nightfall Ritual

+The album reached #31 on Billboard’s Canadian Albums Chart upon release and also received early critical support from major outlets and national radio; single “The Son of Hannah” was Alan Cross’s “Undiscovered Gem of the Week”.

 Influences

 Foster cites Fugazi, Sonic Youth, Pixies, My Bloody Valentine (band) and Mars Volta, Radiohead, Mogwai, Swans (band) and Nick Cave as recent influences and Sex Pistols, The Clash, The Ramones, Ministry (band), Skinny Puppy and The Cure as some of his early musical influences.